inkognitro/react-redux-saga-boilerplate/docs/Environment.md

     \Foo\Bar\MonorepoRootFolder> yarn run start:android

 ## Scripts
-Following scripts are executed for all yarn workspaces.
+Following scripts are executed for every yarn workspace.
 Be aware that these commands require [yarn](https://yarnpkg.com/) and [lerna](https://lerna.js.org/) as a global dependency.
-The `src/MobileApp` package is not yet being integrated and currently not included in these scripts.
+The `src/MobileApp` package is not yet being integrated and therefore not yet included in these scripts.
-This will be done asap.

 To install install `node_modules` in every package, run: